Replacing your boiler - full guide

 6. Look out for special offers

 Admittedly, this isn’t a way to lower your boiler replacement cost.
 But given the high upfront cost for a new boiler, it’s worth checking if there are any deals or special offers available.
-At EDF, we often have special offers on smart home products when you take out a new boiler through us.
-Find out more here.

-7. Should you buy a secondhand boiler?
+7. Should you buy a second hand boiler?

-Occasionally you might find a secondhand boiler listed on Gumtree or eBay.
+Occasionally you might find a second hand boiler listed on Gumtree or eBay.
 But it’s not always a good idea to buy it, especially if you don’t know the boiler’s history.
 Most people don’t replace their boiler unless it's broken or not working very well.
 Then there’s the cost of installing it – and paying for future servicing and maintenance.
-So be very wary of buying secondhand.
+So be very wary of buying second hand.
 One alternative to consider is a trade-in deal.
 Some boiler installers will give you a discount on your new boiler as payment for your old boiler.
 So ask if this is an option when you’re shopping around.

 How to get the best boiler replacement deal